Cognism | Blog | Connect

 What you should do is this:

 Break the annual revenue goal down into monthly sales targets.
 These can become individual or team goals.
-Only increase the targets once reached.
+Only increase the targets once they’re reached.

 Ryan said: